nus-cs2103-AY2021S2/tp/docs/team/cheeerynne.md

       Furthermore, integration and unit testing had to be implemented thoroughly to ensure that the various scenarios of usage were accounted for.

 * **New Feature**: Added the ability to find members with specified keywords.
 (Pull Requests: [\#130](https://github.com/AY2021S2-CS2103T-W14-3/tp/pull/130))
-    * What it does: allows the user to find all members whose name, phone number, email or role contain any of the specified keywords.
+    * What it does: Allows the user to find all members whose name, phone number, email or role contain any of the specified keywords.
     * Justification: This feature improves the product significantly because a user can easily filter and find members based on specific keywords.
 With this easy filtering, there is no need for users to scroll through the entire list just to find a specific member.
     * Highlights: The implementation was challenging as I had to check through all the fields of the members in the list.